10 B2B Marketing Trends For 2023-2026

 - Long-form content from B2B publishers got more backlinks, shares and engagement vs content that was <1k words in length.

-5. AI and Machine Learning Boost PPC ROI
+5. AI and Machine Learning Aim to Improve PPC ROI

 Artificial intelligence technology is starting to impact how B2B businesses run their PPC ad campaigns.